test1477/dfdfd/docke.md

         response.raise_for_status()
         artifacts = response.json().get("files", [])

-        # Exclude cache folders or files with 'cache' in their name
+        # Exclude .jfrog folders or files
-        filtered_artifacts = [artifact for artifact in artifacts if 'cache' not in artifact.get('uri', '')]
+        filtered_artifacts = [artifact for artifact in artifacts if '.jfrog' not in artifact.get('uri', '')]
         return filtered_artifacts
     except requests.RequestException as e:
         print(f"Failed to list artifacts for {repo_name}: {e}")